Haswf/UnityTerrainGenerator/README.md

   via displacement of vertices within the plane.
 Ensure the plane has enough vertices for the effect to be sufficiently detailed.

+# Feedback

+Thank you for your submission, this is a good implementation with realistic generation of the terrain.
+There are some problems in the edge conditions of your DS as you are ignoring cases with 3 vertex.
+Also regarding the camera you dont have a correct mesh Collider so the camera cannot get close to the terrain, and generally the camera speed is quite slow.
+Unfortunately, there are also problems in the generation of the normals for the water shader.
+I like the details on the generated terrain.
+Good job!

+Please be kindly advised that we have no plan to resolve these issues in near future.

 ## Contributor

 [Haswf](https://github.com/Haswf)